Signs Your Hot Water Heater Needs Repair or Replacement

 #2 Service. – Unlike a tank, you really do need to service the tankless annually and provide good water quality to the unit.
 If you don’t you will void your warranty and risk failure in the first 2-3 years.
 The good news is, it is easy to do on your own, or get help from professionals like our Team at Aquality who will even train you how to do it yourself.

-#3 Lifestyle Changes. – Yes you get “Unlimited” hot water with a tankless when sized right, BUT only to a certain amount of gallons per minute (GPM).
-This means you cannot run a tub, a shower, wash dishes, and another shower all at the same time.
 Typically, you can run 2 showers at once as a good rule of thumb and in months when the inlet water temperature is higher, you could even wash dishes too.
 The good news is, once you adapt, you can stay in that shower for as long as you want and never run out.

 How do Tankless Hot Water Heaters Work?

-Technology has come a long way to get warm water to your desired faucet or fixture faster than ever with tankless heaters.
-This happens with built in recirculation pumps.
-They are quiet and provide precise temperatures.
-You can even get them linked to your smart phone and change the temperature setting from your phone!
 They can also provide enough hot water for your comfort to your faucets and fixtures, as well as to your floor heating systems with incredible Combi units.

-Some people also choose tankless because they provide hot water endlessly for as long as it is needed.
+Some people also choose a tankless hot water heater because they provide hot water endlessly for as long as it is needed.
 Typical hot water tanks hold hot water until you need it, which is great, but this means that once the tank or tanks are empty, that your home is out of hot water until the tanks can regenerate warm water.
-If your home or business has periods of time that require large amounts of warm water usage, a tankless unit might make sense.

 If you are interested in more information on tankless heating, let us know and we can set up a virtual meeting, or come meet you at your home.
 If you are getting pricing on a tankless installation and you currently have a water heater, ensure this is customized to your needs.
-A quote over the phone is not recommended, as there are too many factors to consider in each home.
-Don’t get caught paying for things that are not required at your home.

 Installing a Tankless Hot Water Unit in your Calgary home